ethereum/portal-network-specs/roadmaps.md

 We are currently talking about three roadmaps for Eth1x, and, specifically, for Stateless Ethereum.

+## Problem statement
+Preserve the resilience of Ethereum 1 network despite the state growth.
+By making it easier to join the network and stay on it, and therefore increasing number and diversity of nodes.

 ## Tools roadmap
 We recognise two main types of research - quantitative and speculative.
 Both are important.
 Quantitative research usually requires some tools and equipment (in our case equipment is usually computers, but sometimes we need computers with certain